 Big Horn Outfitters offers excellent mule deer hunting opportunities in Wyoming Game and Fish regions: C & Y. We harvest excellent deer every year averaging between 150-165″, with many larger deer harvested each year.
 You can expect to see good numbers of animals and have opportunities at respectable bucks during your hunt.
 For the most part, these hunts are only mildly physical and can be enjoyed by hunters of all ages and abilities.
 Success rates are generally 100% each year, the only hunters that haven’t harvested their deer, were looking for a specific animal simply chose not to take any others during their hunt.
+These deer tags will take a minimum of one Wyoming preference point to draw.

 Mule deer/Antelope combination hunts are very popular among our hunters and allow you to experience two great types of hunt on a single trip.
 Generally, you’ll focus on the deer in the morning and evenings and hunt antelope during the middle of the day.